maurozurlo/manhunt-modding/Readme.md

 #### allanims.ifp
 > Contains all anims for that particular level in blocks.
-- ✏️ Can be edited with [Allen's 3D Studio Max script](https://gtaforums.com/topic/745033-3dsmaxrel-manhunt-2-mdl-ifp-importerexporter)
+- ✏️ Can be opened/edited with [Allen's 3D Studio Max script](https://gtaforums.com/topic/745033-3dsmaxrel-manhunt-2-mdl-ifp-importerexporter)
 - 📦 Can be packed/unpacked in json format with [MHT](https://github.com/Sor3nt/manhunt-toolkit/releases)

 #### {{level name}}.bik / outro.bik